 So what was I dealing with?
-I researched and sought counseling post divorce.
-I believe my ex-husband to be a covert narcissist.
+I researched and sought counseling post-divorce.
+I believe my ex-husband to be a covert narcissist with some traits of a malignant narcissist.
 Below is an article that I found to be very insightful on the topic.

 By Sparkster Hubs